jmatiasn/Infinite-Scrolling-iOS-Tutorial/README.md

 # Infinite-Scrolling-iOS-Tutorial
-Practicing with the UITableView Infinite Scrolling Tutorial by Ray Wenderlich
+Practice of UITableView Infinite Scrolling Tutorial by Ray Wenderlich